De novo gene birth: Novel genes

+A key caveat is that orphan (taxonomically restricted) genes are heterogeneous in origin and age—lack of detectable homology can reflect multiple processes (including horizontal transfer, transposable element domestication, overprinting, or extreme divergence) and is not, by itself, evidence of de novo origin.

 Identification

 Identification of de novo emerging sequences

 There are two major approaches to the systematic identification of novel genes: genomic phylostratigraphy and synteny-based methods.
 Both approaches are widely used, individually or in a complementary fashion.
+To standardise terminology for translated non-canonical ORFs (often implicated in de novo gene studies), a community proposal introduced the term "translons" to denote all translated regions detected by approaches such as ribosome profiling.

 Genomic phylostratigraphy

 Genomic phylostratigraphy involves examining each gene in a focal, or reference, species and inferring the presence or absence of ancestral homologs through the use of the BLAST sequence alignment algorithms or related tools.
 Each gene in the focal species can be assigned an age (aka "conservation level" or "genomic phylostratum") that is based on a predetermined phylogeny, with the age corresponding to the most distantly related species in which a homolog is detected.
 When a gene lacks any detectable homolog outside of its own genome, or close relatives, it is said to be a novel, taxonomically restricted or orphan gene.

 Phylostratigraphy is limited by the set of closely related genomes that are available, and results are dependent on BLAST search criteria.
 In addition, it is often difficult to determine based on lack of observed sequence similarity whether a novel gene has emerged de novo or has diverged from an ancestral gene beyond recognition, for instance following a duplication event.
 This was pointed out by a study that simulated the evolution of genes of equal age and found that distant orthologs can be undetectable for rapidly evolving genes.
 On the other hand, when accounting for changes in the rate of evolution in young regions of genes, a phylostratigraphic approach was more accurate at assigning gene ages in simulated data.
 Subsequent studies using simulated evolution found that phylostratigraphy failed to detect an ortholog in the most distantly related species for 13.9% of D. melanogaster genes and 11.4% of S. cerevisiae genes.
 However, a reanalysis of studies that used phylostratigraphy in yeast, fruit flies and humans found that even when accounting for such error rates and excluding difficult-to-stratify genes from the analyses, the qualitative conclusions were unaffected.
 The impact of phylostratigraphic bias on studies examining various features of de novo genes remains debated.
+Because some "orphan" genes may be ancient but diverged beyond recognition, machine-learning classifiers trained on patterns of sub-threshold similarity-search hits have been proposed to estimate which orphans are more consistent with extreme divergence rather than true de novo origin.